The 6 Best Rooftop Bars Midtown East New York City Has To Offer

 WHERE: 303 Lexington Avenue, 16th Floor, New York, NY 10016 | WHO: (212) 481-1999

 It’s no doubt that these amazing rooftop bars are some of the classiest, most sought-after, hangover-hangouts in all of midtown East Manhattan, and with so much to take in (both during the day and at night), it’s also no wonder that most people visiting NYC like to pick their hotel based on individual focal points and must-see places in their itinerary.
 If you’re visiting midtown Manhattan for the first time, or even if your a longtime business traveler in for the week, take a ramble through midtown East’s best rooftop stomping grounds.
-And if you’re looking for the best midtown East Manhattan hotels to serve as homebase during your NYC stay, look no further than Westgate New York City!
+And if you’re looking for the best midtown East Manhattan hotels to serve as homebase during your NYC stay, look no further than Westgate New York Grand Central!
 This magnificent, newly revitalized property (formerly Hilton New York Grand Central) crowns the corner of 42nd and 2nd, serving as friendly quarters for both negotiation and nightlife, just one block from the United Nations and centrally located amongst the best collection of rooftop oasis’ in New York City.
-At Westgate New York City, when you check in, there’s a lot to check out!
+At our Grand Central Station hotel, when you check in, there’s a lot to check out!